 - Parents of minor children

-Florida law places the following caveat on child survivors born to unmarried parents: the child may only recover damages when the mother dies; recovering damages for a father’s death requires documentation of paternal acknowledgment and a child support order that was issued prior to death.
+Florida law places the following caveat on child survivors born to unmarried parents: the child may only recover damages when the mother dies; recovering damages for a father’s death requires documentation of paternal acknowledgment and a child support order that was issued before death.

 What Damages Might Be Recovered in a Wrongful Death Suit?

-The amount of compensation that you might receive from a wrongful death suit in Florida varies based on the financial need of the surviving dependents, the anticipated lifespan of the decedent, and the extent to which the decedent might have contributed to his or her own death.
-Under Florida law, the following damages may be recovered if the court determines that the liable parties were responsible for your loved one’s death:
+The amount of compensation you might receive from a wrongful death suit in Florida varies based on the surviving dependents’ financial need, the decedent’s anticipated lifespan, and the extent to which the decedent might have contributed to their death.
+Under Florida law, the following damages may be recovered if the court determines the liable parties were responsible for your loved one’s death:

 - Loss of support and service from your loved one.
 The court calculates this amount based on the survivor’s relationship with the decedent, net income available for distribution, and replacement value of services provided.
 The court calculates future losses based on the joint life expectancies of the survivor and the deceased, and when minor children are survivors, the court may also look at the length of time until the child becomes an adult.